alinapopaqb/pdsnd_github/README.md

 Bikeshare Prediction Project

 ### Description
-This project is about learning git in a fun way.
+This project is about using the bikeshare dataset in order to extract mobility insights.

 ### Files used